-ACA 122 - College Transfer Success

-Class Hours 0 Lab Hours 2 Clinical Hours 0 Work Experience 0 Credit Hours 1 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None
+ACA 122 - College Transfer Success Class Hours 0 Lab Hours 2 Clinical Hours 0 Work Experience 0 Credit Hours 1 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: None Local Corequisites: None

 This course provides information and strategies necessary to develop clear academic and professional goals beyond the community college experience.
-Topics include the CAA, college policies and culture, career exploration, gathering information on senior successful academic transition.
+Topics include the CAA, college policies and culture, career exploration, gathering information on senior institutions, strategic planning, critical thinking, and communications skills for a successful academic transition.
 Upon completion, students should be able to develop an academic plan to transition successfully to senior institutions.
 College Transfer: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.